CartoDB/cartodb/docs/guides/01-quickstart.md

 });
 ```

-**Warning!** Ensure that you modify any placeholder parameters shown in curly brackets with your own credentials.
+**Warning:** Ensure that you modify any placeholder parameters shown in curly brackets with your own credentials.
 For example, `apiKey: '123abc',` and `username: 'john123'`.

 ### Displaying Data on the Map